-“Gotya” is an intriguing bike-themed film set in India.
+“Gotya” is a very interesting bike-themed film set in India.
 We spent some time talking with filmmaker Devansh Mathur about the making of this complex piece.

 Ryan Van Duzer describes himself as a tree-hugging hipping boy from Boulder who has never owned a car.

-Adventure comes easily to this Swiss filmmaker – he can hop on a train from central Switzerland and be in the Alps by evening time.
 “Public transport is very good in Switzerland and in most cases you can take your bike with you.
 For us, it’s the perfect way to get access to all the trails in the Alps.”
-He and his fellow adventurers like to bring little more than their sleeping bags.
-They spend the night outside on top of the mountain, then ride down an epic trail the next day.

 Alastair Humphreys was once named a National Geographic Adventurer of the Year, and is a sought after inspirational speaker and a best-selling author.
 His expeditions are a call to arms: “Nothing,” he proclaims, “is achieved without someone being bold enough to begin it and taking that first step” – which needs only be a tiny one to “set us on the way to realizing that we are all capable of more than we imagine.”